Remote Show Control with a Laptop

 What kind of laptop do you need?

 Since this whole system is built around triggering MP3s in WinAmp, you only need to find a laptop that can run WinAmp properly, and that has good sound.
 This means you don't need a state-of-the-art model.
-You could buy an old one from a friend if it did the job.
+A netbook is more than fast enough.
+The one I have is a Toshiba that came out in 2010.

 Also, the laptop needs: